Why go to an ADHD support group?

 - Mental health

-If you live around the Brighton area: we run a peer support group that meets every 2nd Tuesday of the month at 7:00pm till 9:00pm in Brighthelm Cafe.
+If you live around the Brighton area: we run 3 different monthly peer support group meetings.

 Details can be found here on our ADHD support group page